camunda/camunda-docs/docs/self-managed/optimize-deployment/plugins/single-sign-on.md

 Implement this interface to extract your custom auth header from the JAX-RS servlet request, which is represented by `servletRequest`.
 With the given request you are able to extract your information both from the request header and from the request cookies.

-The following example extracts a header with the name `user` and if the header exists the user name from the header is authenticated:
+The following example extracts a header with the name `user` and if the header exists, the user name from the header is authenticated:

 ```java
 package com.example.optimize.security.authentication;